Top Hollande aide quits in conflict of interest row

 Aquilino Morelle, Hollande’s chief communications adviser, speechwriter and a main political strategist, has denied investigative website Mediapart’s report that he had failed to obtain clearance for lobbying work when he was an employee of the public health inspectorate.

-The furore deals another blow to Hollande after heavy losses for his party in town hall elections at the end of March.
+The furor deals another blow to Hollande after heavy losses for his party in town hall elections at the end of March.

 With a jobless rate above 10 percent, Hollande’s approval score is the lowest of any French leader in the last 50 years and polls suggest he could lose badly to conservatives and the far-right National Front in May’s European Parliament election.

-Later on Friday, Hollande said he would not run for re-election if unemployment does not fall by the end of his term.

-“If unemployment does not fall between now and 2017, I will have neither any reason to be a candidate, nor any chance of re-election,” he said at a dinner for trade unionists.

-Hollande also faces mounting tension within his party over a 50 billion-euro package of budget cuts designed to help Paris meets its EU commitment to shrink France’s public sector debt.
+He is also facing mounting tension within his party over a 50 billion-euro package of budget cuts designed to help Paris meets its EU commitment to shrink France’s public sector debt.

 The latest scandal further undermines Hollande’s 2012 campaign pledge to run an “exemplary Republic”, already hurt when his former budget minister, Jerome Cahuzac, resigned over revelations that he had secret bank accounts in Switzerland.